nais/doc/docs/persistence/mq.md

 === "PROD"

 For production environment there is a high availability solution in place that offers higher availability than the standard MQ solution.
-Assumes that the app reconnects in the event of an error such as "connection broken" Replace the hostname with the one from the table below.
+Assumes that the app reconnects in the event of an error such as "connection broken".

     | QueueManager   | Hostname                 | Port |
     | -------------- | ------------------------ | ---- |